omar-polo/mymenu/README.md

 # MyMenu

-> A replacement for dmenu, 'cause I was bored
+> A menu for Xorg, 'cause I was bored

 ![MyMenu works!](screen.png)